 - The series iconic Pipboy 3000 is also a canon form of this.
 This wrist mounted computer is nigh indestructible and can't be separated from its host (voluntarily or involuntarily in most cases).
 This is taken to ridiculous extremes at times: the Brotherhood outcast sawed a vault dweller's arm off to try to get his Pipboy, but the device wouldn't work afterwards.
-This is a little inconsistent, however—at least three games in the series (Fallout 2, Fallout: New Vegas, and Fallout 4) start with your character receiving a Pipboy which explicitly belonged to someone else.
+This is a little inconsistent, however—at least three games in the series (Fallout 2, New Vegas, and Fallout 4) start with your character receiving a Pipboy which explicitly belonged to someone else.
+In Fallout 3, it is inconsistent within the game itself as well.
+The very same Pipboy 3000 that your player character received at their 10-year birthday was refurbished from some undisclosed origin (either a previous owner or a cargo crate, hinted to be the former), which was bombed point blank!
+And you thought the technician who gave you it was exaggerating...

 - Cosmic Osmo: You can use various shortcuts to slip between worlds, but your spaceship the Osmobile will warp to the new location and wait faithfully in orbit.